firepear/homefarm/docs/control_install.md

 then save and exit.

 Now run `'farmctl init'` to complete initialization of the controller environment.
-This is mostly automatic, but it will ask you for:

-* The machine architectures you want to mirror packages for.
-The default is `x86_64`.
-If you only have Raspberry Pis, enter `armv7h`.
-If you have both, enter `x86_64 armv7h`
-* The IP address of the host which is running the container
+This is mostly automatic, but it will ask you for the IP address of the host which is running the container